turbulent/substance-box/README.md

 `> make BOX_VERSION=1.16`

+These scripts were tested on Packer version 0.12 on Mac OS X, but they *should* work on newer versions as well.

 ## How to upload new images on Bintray

 To upload new images on Bintray, you need and API key.
 Once you have that, use